iAbdellrahmann/GARCH-Time-Series-Model-for-Stock-Volatility-Prediction/README.md

 This project aims to build a GARCH (Generalized Autoregressive Conditional Heteroscedasticity) time series model to predict stock volatility.
 The stock data is acquired from AlphaVantage API, cleaned, and stored in a SQLite database.
 The model is trained on the historical stock data and used to predict future volatility.
 The model predictions are served using a FastAPI web application.

-This project aims to build a GARCH (Generalized Autoregressive Conditional Heteroscedasticity) time series model to predict stock volatility.
-The stock data is acquired from AlphaVantage API, cleaned, and stored in a SQLite database.
-The model is trained on the historical stock data and used to predict future volatility.
-The model predictions are served using a FastAPI web application.

 # Installation
 1- Clone the repository